gordonbrander/spellcaster/README.md

 console.log(count()) // 1
 ```

-Signals automatically track their dependencies, and will recompute whenever their dependencies change.
-For example, let's create a signal from another signal using `computed`:
+You can derive signals from other signals using `computed`.
+This lets you drill down to just the pieces of state needed by a UI component, updating the DOM in the most efficient way possible.
+Derived signals will automatically track their dependencies, and recompute whenever their dependencies change:

 ```js
 import {signal, computed} from './tendril.js'